PhilippJo/PhilippJo.github.io/README.md

 # Github Pages for PhilippJo
-In far far future there will be maybe a github pages side.
+In the far, far future there will be maybe a github pages side.